praekeltfoundation/go-jsbox-metrics-helper/docs/dashboard.rst

 The first widget will produce a text block with the total unique users over all time, with a comparison to the value from one day ago.

-The second widget will produce a line graph, showing the total unique users per day for the last 30 days.
+The second widget will produce a line graph, showing the total new sessions per day for the last 30 days.

 .. _`Vumi Go Dashboard documentation`: http://vumi-go.readthedocs.org/en/latest/dashboards.html